-In this training you will learn techniques required to use the Systems Modelling Language (SysML) and apply this using Rational Rhapsody with the aim to solve complex system engineering problems.
+In this training you will learn techniques required to use the Systems Modelling Language (SysML).
+The techniques are applied using IBM Rational Rhapsody with the aim to solve complex system engineering problems.

 Through the use of hands-on exercises creating “real world” applications, you will build a strong foundation in SysML and Rhapsody.
-The process by which models are created is further explored through the creation of a “real-world” systems engineering model.
-The essential SysML diagrams for Requirements Analysis, System Functional Analysis, System Design Syn-thesis, are explored and applied in the exercises.
+Further, the process by which models are created is explored through the creation of a “real-world” systems engineering model.
+Above all, the essential SysML diagrams for Requirements Analysis, System Functional Analysis, System Design Synthesis, are explored and applied in the exercises.

-You will learn hands-on how to use Rhapsody to build a model of a filling station, including the coverage of executable token-based activity diagrams, Metrics views, OSLC-based requirements link-ing, SysML Proxy Ports and Interface Blocks.
+You will learn hands-on how to use Rhapsody to build a model of a filling station.
+This includes the coverage of executable token-based activity diagrams, various metrics views, OSLC-based requirements link-ing, SysML Proxy Ports and Interface Blocks.